aleborellini77/my-nuxt-app/README.md

 ## Setup

-Start Nuxt application
+Start Nuxt application by using Nuxt CLI (Nuxi)

 ```
 npx nuxi init nuxt-app
 ```
-or if in current directory
+or if you want to initialize in current directory
 ```
 npx nuxi init ./
 ```

 ## Docker

+Copy instructions from docker-compose.yml and Dockerfile and the run below command

 ```
 docker-compose up